Melbourne-BMDS/mimic34md2020/index.md

 - Complete the [DataCamp free Introduction to Python course](https://learn.datacamp.com/courses/intro-to-python-for-data-science)
 - [Create a Google Cloud account](https://cloud.google.com/) (we may not use this, if we get the database instantiated at the MRC)

-Enrollment is limited to 30 students.
+Enrollment is limited to 40 students.

-For further information or to enroll in the course, e-mail Dr. Chapman at <brian.chapman@unimelb.edu.au>.
+Registration is done through eventbrite.com.au.
+For further information about the course or for a link to the registration site, e-mail Dr. Chapman at <brian.chapman@unimelb.edu.au>.

 ## Course Directors